tristanperry17/Project-01/README.md

 This article links climate change to rising sea levels, severe weather events, and consequently a potentially negative impact on populations and property values in three North Carolina counties.
 Notably, Dare, Hyde, and Carteret counties have been hit hard by these factors.
 Despite the increased risk to coastal properties, growth continues in these areas.

-The analysis in Main.ibynb in this repository pulls data from several sources in order to visualize relative metrics relating to the information in the source article.
+The analysis in Main.ipynb in this repository pulls data from several sources in order to visualize relative metrics relating to the information in the source article.
 Sources include:

 Zillow